secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 ### Step 6 - Measure and adopt the change

 The ultimate purpose of the OCM process is to get team members to adopt the change and implement it in their day-to-day role.
 To ensure this, it is important to focus on user adoption and measure it regularly so we can adjust the communications and training approach.
 [Apply iteration](https://about.gitlab.com/handbook/engineering/workflow/iteration/) to the change by consistently looking for new ways to roll out programs more [efficiently](https://about.gitlab.com/handbook/engineering/workflow/iteration/).
+If appropriate, consider opening an issue to allow for team members to provide feedback which will inform future iterations.

 To drive the adoption and usage of new changes, it is essential to provide proper metrics and measurement tools.
 A successful adoption helps in mitigating the organizational challenges and realizing business benefits to ensure better ROI and a successful sustained transformation.